mriart/ahk-taskbar/README.md

 # ahk-taskbar
 Script with AutoHotKey that closes open windows in the taskbar with the shortcut winkey+leftclick.
+It is useful when having lots of opened windows.

 Uses AutoHotKey (https://www.autohotkey.com) V2.

-There are 2 files:
-  1) the AHK script
-  2) the CMD to launch it in background
+Use this to launch it in background: start /B AutoHotkey64.exe taskbar.ahk